 - MyCard One Way: $10.30/$5.15*/$3.20**

-Service to DIA is also included in all day and monthly passes though you’ll be required to pay a small upgrade free if you’re using a ticket book.
+Service to the airport is also included in all day and monthly passes though you’ll be required to pay a small upgrade fee if you’re using a ticket book.

 Please refer to RTD's website for the most accurate and up-to-date fares.